 1oT offers multi-profile eSIM in 2FF (mini), 3FF (micro), 4FF (nano) and MFF2 form factors.

 Service providers have enjoyed relative stability in traditional SIM models for quite some time.
-Now, however, if they don’t change their models they may find themselves in for a shock.
+Now, however, if they don't change their models, they may find themselves in for a shock.
 The idea of how the revenue flow should work will inevitably need to change since now the SIM card is not locked to an operator or service provider.
-Ultimately this will be the largest game changer, service providers will need to convince through superior service and quality that you should not simply swap to another provider.
+Ultimately this will be the most significant game-changer, service providers will need to convince through superior service and quality that you should not simply swap to another provider.
 To do this the internal way of thinking of how to conduct business and retain customers must change and ultimately only those service providers who adapt to these changes will be successful with eSIM.

 Does my old 1oT SIM get eSIM capabilities?

-Unfortunately no. eSIM cards look the same but have a different software running on them.
+Unfortunately no. eSIM cards look the same but have different software running on them.

-Yes, the whole eSIM idea resolves around swapping the profile with the carrier who fits best your needs, in terms of Coverage, network quality and let's not forget pricing.
+Yes, the whole eSIM idea resolves around swapping the profile with the carrier which fits best your needs, in terms of Coverage, network quality and let's not forget pricing.

 Can I bring over eSIM management to 1oT with already existing eSIMs?

-Yes, GSMA has mandated the interoperability very strictly, which ensures eSIMs from any manufacturer may be managed by any eSIM management platform.
-Please contact or eSIM experts to discuss the idea and concept.
+Yes, GSMA has mandated the interoperability very strictly, which ensures any eSIM management platform may manage eSIMs from any manufacturer.
+Please contact our eSIM experts to discuss the idea and concept.

-Are NarrowBand IoT an CAT-M1 supported via eSIM?
+Is NarrowBand IoT a CAT-M1 supported via eSIM?

 Yes, as you would have understood by now we can download and enable profiles on an eSIM, this profile can be an NB IoT supported.
 As 1oT will have the control to make changes to the eSIM, we can easily enable NB-IOT and CAT-M1 functionalities.